Is My Life Insurance Plan a Tax Shelter? (And if So … So What?)

 For tax professionals reviewing the structural integrity of these arrangements, the mathematical transition to an unregistered tax shelter is triggered by the following statutory chain:

-• ITR Regulation 3100(3): Specifically prescribes that any limited-recourse amount defined under Section 143.2 is legally classified as a “prescribed benefit.”
+• ITR Regulation 3100(3): Specifically classifies any limited-recourse amount under Section 143.2 as a “prescribed benefit.”
+Critically, this includes debt relating to “the arrangement under which the property is acquired,” thereby integrating all parts of the plan as presented.

 • ITA Section 237.1(1): Mandates that the legally recognized “net cost” of the investment must be reduced by all “prescribed benefits.”
-Under this subsection, an arrangement meets the statutory definition of a tax shelter if the expected deductions within the first four years equal or exceed this adjusted net cost.
+Under this subsection, an arrangement meets the statutory definition of a tax shelter if the expected deductions in any of the first four years equal or exceed the adjusted net cost.

 • ITA Section 237.1(6): Explicitly states that without a mandatory Tax Shelter Identification Number, no person may claim any deduction related to the arrangement.
 This statutory mechanism allows the CRA to automatically disallow all interest or Net Cost of Pure Insurance (NCPI) deductions claimed through the structure.